ChainSafe/forest/docs/docs/developers/guides/rpc_stateful_tests.md

 Before running the tests, perform the following setup steps:

 1. Run a Lotus or Forest node (calibnet recommended).
 Make sure `FULLNODE_API_INFO` is defined.
-2. Create an f4 address, fund it, and deploy a test smart contract (the deployed contract must emit an event with a known topic when invoked).
+2. Create a f4 address, fund it, and deploy a test smart contract (the deployed contract must emit an event with a known topic when invoked).
 3. The f4 address must hold enough FIL to invoke the contract.

    Run the test suite with: